ReneKrewinkel/idea-cli/README.md

 - [ ] [Write tests](https://github.com/ReneKrewinkel/idea-cli/issues/7)
 - [ ] [fix the `unwrap` in the completion](https://github.com/ReneKrewinkel/idea-cli/issues/8)
 - [ ] [Strange behaviour in the return of the completion. somehow the string isn't trimmed properly returns a `\\u0000-\\u00fn`](https://github.com/ReneKrewinkel/idea-cli/issues/9)
+- [ ] Idea: Spawn a thread to run it in the background?

 ## Build
 #### MacOS